Hasvitha-M/Retail-Sales_Analysis/README.md

 ## Project Overview
 This project performs a structured analysis of retail sales data using Python and Pandas.
 The goal is to clean raw data, perform customer-level analysis, visualize key trends, and export final datasets for reporting and dashboards.
-The entire workflow is implemented in a Jupyter Notebook
+The entire workflow is implemented in a Jupyter Notebook ('retail_analysis.ipynb').

 ## Objectives
 - Clean and prepare raw retail transaction data.